pdf-raku/PDF-API6/README.md

     - currently not supported are: TIFF and PNM images.

 - Fonts.
-A variety of formats are handled by the PDF::Font::Loader module (available on CPAN).
+A variety of formats are handled by the [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku/) module (available on CPAN).

-   - Font sub-setting (to reduce PDF file sizes) is not yet implemented (wanted: module PDF::Font::Subset)
+   - Font sub-setting (to reduces file sizes) is experimental.
+See [HarfBuzz::Subset](https://pdf-raku.github.io/HarfBuzz-Subset-raku/)
-   - Synthetic fonts are nyi (wanted: module PDF::Font::Synthetic)
+   - Synthetic fonts are NYI (wanted: module PDF::Font::Synthetic)

 # SYNOPSIS